perforce/p4prometheus/INSTALL.md

 Check that a suitable data source is setup (i.e. Prometheus)

-Use the `Explore` option to look for some basic metrics, e.g. just start typing p4_ and it should autocomplete if it has found p4_ metrics being collected.
+Use the `Explore` option to look for some basic metrics, e.g. just start typing `p4_` and it should autocomplete if it has found `p4_` metrics being collected.

 # Advanced config options

 For improved security:

 * consider LDAP integration for Grafana
-* implement appropriate authentication for the various end-points such as Prometheus/node_exporter
+* implement appropriate authentication for the various end-points such as Prometheus and node_exporter

 # Windows Installation